Annapolis Maryland, USA Travel Guide

 General urban precautions:

-Annapolis is generally safe, but awareness is wise.
+Annapolis is generally safe, however awareness is wise.

-For the most current information on hours, special events, or regulations, always check the official websites of individual attractions or the Annapolis Visitors Bureau.
+For up-to-date details on hours, special events, or regulations, always check the official websites of individual attractions or the Annapolis Visitors Bureau.

 Comfortable walking shoes are recommended, as exploring the historic district involves walking on uneven cobblestones.